Defent/DMS_Exile/README.md

 ## Changelog:
+#### September 20, 2015 (12:30 AM CST-America):
+* NEW CONFIG VALUE: "DMS_ai_offload_Only_DMS_AI"
+* You can use "DMS_ai_offload_Only_DMS_AI" to offload only AI spawned by DMS.
+This should resolve any issues with other mission systems from DMS.
+* Increased "DMS_playerNearRadius" from 75 meters to 100 meters.
+* You can now define "absolute" mission conditions.
+If this mission condition is met, it immediately counts the mission as completed.
+Add "true" after the completion argument to turn it into an "absolute" win condition.
+* Added compatibility with RS_VLS by [Rod Serling](https://github.com/Rod-Serling).

 #### September 18, 2015 (6:30 PM CST-America):
 * NEW CONFIG VALUE: "DMS_HideBox".
 * Loot vehicles cannot be lifted, pushed, or damaged until the mission is completed successfully.
 Then the vehicle will be added to the Exile simulation monitor.